DARWIN AQUINO (1979)

 Deeply interested in social transformation through classical music, Darwin worked closely for many years with Gustavo Dudamel in Venezuela and previously held posts as Artistic Director of El Sistema, Director of the National Conservatory of Music and Music Director of the National Youth Symphony Orchestra, in his homeland the Dominican Republic.
 Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Darwin as “a great conductor, excellent composer and eminent violinist.
 A pioneer for classical music”.
 Darwin was awarded for his service to the youth with the Hildegard Behrens Young Artist Prizeand the Arts Advocacy Award, both in the United States.

-For the 2018-2019 season he has served as Music Director for Winter Opera St. Louis, Music Director for the Música Sacra concert series in Santo Domingo, Conductor-in-Residence for the Washington University Symphony Orchestra, Director of Orchestral Studies at the University of Missouri St. Louis and Cover Conductor for the St. Louis Youth Symphony Orchestra.
+For the 2018-2019 season he served as Music Director for Winter Opera St. Louis, Music Director for the Música Sacra concert series in Santo Domingo, Conductor-in-Residence for the Washington University Symphony Orchestra, Director of Orchestral Studies at the University of Missouri St. Louis and Cover Conductor for the St. Louis Youth Symphony Orchestra.
 Aquino has also been recently selected as Music Director for the Gateway Festival Orchestra, starting in July 2019.

 Darwin’s principal teachers were Grzegorz Nowak and Ramon Tebar, with additional studies and masterclasses from Benjamin Zander, Colin Metters, Jose Serebrier, Carlos Miguel Prieto and James Judd.
 He holds a Master’s in Music in Orchestral Conducting from the Florida International University, where he received the Graduate Performer Award for his conducting of E. Chabrier opera L’Etoile.